JoepH123/BIP_ML_PROJECT_E00659/README.md

 # [Section 1] Introduction
 Our project was developed to produce a model that predicts exemption VAT codes for each invoice line.
-Particularly using the IvaM field in the dataset.
+This was done by predicting the IvaM field in the dataset while using the other columns in the data.
 We pursued several avenues to determine the best model and picked the relevant criteria explained further in the following report.
 We also implemented a user-friendly interface to facilitate easy interactions with the model in dashboard form.

 Given resources:
 - BIP x Tech Presentation